lsq314/SpMV_ICCAD/Vivado_SDK/README.md

 We provide the testbench using in Vivado SDK.
 Please update the *rows, columns, total, rowlengt* according to the summary shown in "Preprocessing/logs.txt".
+Specifically, rows --> "Totally {} rows", columns --> "The final vector length is {}", total --> "Totally {} groups", rowlength --> "Totally {} batches".